BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

 ASUG 2019 study reveals low adoption rate of SAP S/4HANA

-Enterprises don't seem as ready to move to SAP S/4HANA as SAP expects, despite the SAP ECC sunset date of 2025 and the continuous announcement of new features.
+Enterprises don't seem as ready to move to SAP S/4HANA as SAP expects, despite the SAP ECC sunset date of 2025 and the continuous announcement of features.
 Recently available numbers from SAP indicate that, in Q4 2018, 10,500 customers purchased S/4HANA licenses.
 Yet compared to SAP's approximately 425,000 customers, that doesn't seem like a lot.
 And that number doesn't account for customers who may have purchased licenses but are still grappling with implementation questions.

-According to ASUG's 2019 State of the Community Study, more than half of businesses plan to adopt SAP S/4HANA.
+According to ASUG's 2019 State of the Community Study, more than half of businesses to adopt SAP S/4HANA.
 However, the same study found that only 16% of customers are live.
 One of the top reasons why respondents are waiting on S/4HANA migration is that they are waiting for the product to mature so that it can fulfill the same needs that their existing systems already do.